 Though summer officially begins at the end of June, there are plenty of warm weather activities already taking place.
-Not to mention, it’s Pride Month!
+Not to mention, June is Pride Month!
 So get ready for a fun-filled June, packed with plenty of fantastic events that will be popping up all month long.
-Here are 80 of our favorites:
+Here are 60 of our favorites:

-3. Show your Pride at the Pride March
+3. Show your Pride at the NYC Pride March

 June is Pride Month and that means there will be plenty of opportunities to support the community!
-With the official 2022 theme “Unapologetically Us,” this year’s march will take place on Sunday, June 26th.
-Learn more here.
+With the official 2023 theme “Strength in Solidarity,” this year’s march will take place on Sunday, June 25th.
+Find out more details like this year’s grand marshals here.

 Hear everything from classical masterpieces to current day tracks in a stunning candlelit venue.
 These are some of our favorites below: